- How Sleep Works

 Egyptian Cotton – Egyptian cotton grows only in specific regions and is hand-picked to keep the cotton fibers straight and clean.
 This variety is known for having excellent long-staple fibers and creates silky, durable sheets.

-Pima Cotton – Pima cotton grows in America, and it’s an extra-long staple (long strand) cotton that makes strong and soft sheets.
-Considered second only to Egyptian cotton, pima is also branded as Supima cotton.
+Pima Cotton – Pima cotton is an extra-long staple (long fiber) cotton that makes strong and soft sheets.
+Considered second only to Egyptian cotton, Pima may be trademarked as Supima cotton, indicating it has been grown in the U.S.

 Regular Cotton – Several varieties, including American upland cotton, are considered “regular” cotton.
 These plants produce cotton with shorter fibers and less durability than Egyptian and pima cotton.
 Sheets made from ordinary cotton can be coarser as well, but are often much less expensive.